Open Theses

 Serverless Computing or Function-as-a-Service (FaaS) has emerged as a new paradigm for computing over the last few years.
 There exists a number of open source FaaS platforms based on Kubernetes as the container orchestration platform maps well to the components required for FaaS.
 However, most approaches to FaaS are still relatively naive and leave many performance improvements on the table.
 This work focuses on said limitations and aims to solve at least one of them and implement a proof of concept.
 Finally, the performance improvements should be benchmarked in a virtualized environment and on the HPC system.

-An AI-Based Algorithm development for Early Fault Detection in Compute Continuum SystemsApply
+AI-Driven Anomaly Detection in Compute Continuum SystemsApply

 Parallelization of Iterative Optimization Algorithms for Image Processing using MPIApply